LubinKerhuel/hugo/content/docs/invertedpendulum.md

 numbered="false"
 >}}

-The platform hardware is described below; a brief overview of the model is given and a LQR algorithm implemented as proof of concept.
+The DIY hardware is presented.
+An overview of the model is given and a LQR feedback control loop tested.

 <!-- test code -->